This is my craft room/sewing room/guest room.

 - Horrible function, design, layout.
 You call your self a home blogger?
 It looks like a place where furniture goes to die.

 - The photo is backlit, too many shadows.
 Good night girl get off the green square on your camera!

 - Are those store bought gifts in the bag in that photo?
 You should make everything you give over the holidays because it is more frugal/better for the environment.
 Proof you are a helpless zombie forced by stores, advertising, Black Friday to buy things for people.
-I suspected so much from a person who admits to using coupons and shopping sales when you can – you greedy hoarder of cheap crap.
+I suspected so much from a person who admits to using coupons if you use the item and shopping sales when you can – you greedy hoarder of cheap crap.

 - Soda cans on the table?!
 Do you KNOW what kind of evil non food is in pop and why I absolutely forbid it and you should too?
 Real food people wouldn't dream of consuming such junk.
 Don’t even try to think you are a food blogger Ms. Lazy Budget Chef.
 I bet the ingredients in your recipes include Pop Tarts.

 Lately I’ve experienced this type of snobbery in one place or another on this here Internet.